manuparra/MasterDatCom_BDCC_Practice/starting_docker.md

 docker push manuparra/myapp_dockerized
 ```

-Previously you must have registered on the dockerhub platform .
+Previously you must have registered on the dockerhub platform.

 ## Statistics of a container